MysteryPancake/Houdini-VBD/README.md

 Currently it includes everything in [TinyVBD](https://github.com/AnkaChan/TinyVBD), which isn't much.

-I'll work on this when I have time, but feel free to [contribute](https://github.com/MysteryPancake/Houdini-VBD/pulls) to speed up progress!
+I'll work on this now and then, but feel free to [contribute](https://github.com/MysteryPancake/Houdini-VBD/pulls) to speed up progress!

 ## Todo
 - [x] Steal from [TinyVBD](https://github.com/AnkaChan/TinyVBD)